ralna/spral/doc/Fortran/random.rst

    Return an integer uniformly at random from the interval :math:`[1,n]`.

    :p random_state state [inout]: current state of the RNG.
    :p integer n [in]: largest value in range to be sampled.
+Both default
+      and long kinds are supported (in the latter case the return type changes to match).
    :r random_integer: Sampled value.
    :rtype random_integer: integer